kylejtobin/sda-rules-mdc/README.md

         return transitions.get(self, set())
 ```

-This enum doesn't just list statuses—it encodes your business workflow.
-The state machine lives where it belongs, making invalid transitions impossible to express.
+This StrEnum doesn't just list statuses—it encodes your business workflow.
+The state machine lives where it belongs, making invalid transitions impossible to express. **Never use bare strings like `"draft"` or `"placed"` directly in your code.**

 ## Real-World Example